carsonnleee/mist4610/README.md

 ## Scenario Description

 Our group chose to design a relational database focused on Olympic Games performance and participation data.
-The goal of this project is to model how information about athletes, sports, events, and results is organized and analyzed across different Olympic years.
+The goal of this project is to model how the information about athletes, sports, events, and results is organized and analyzed across different Olympic years.
 The purpose of our database is to allow users, such as analysts, national committees, and event organizers, to efficiently track athlete performance, medal outcomes, and country participation trends over time.
 The central entity in our model is the Athlete, representing each competitor participating in events across multiple Olympic Games.
 Each athlete competes on behalf of a country and is associated with various sports and events held in specific venues and host cities.
 The database also captures details about teams, medals, and results, reflecting the multi-layered nature of Olympic competition.
-Our goal is to perform a series of analytical SQL queries to provide valuable strategic insights into Olympic operations and performance trends.
+Our goal is to perform a series of analytical SQL queries to provide insight into Olympic operations and performance trends.
 Through this model, users will be able to identify and analyze patterns such as medals won by each nation, athlete success across multiple Games, and performance efficiency of sports over time.

 ---